Bira/octopus-carnival/_drafts/wir-mm-4e-duergar.md

-Feel free to throw hordes of these at a a party who triggers an alarm while sneaking through a duergar fortress, and compare them with the Devil-Bred duergar at the end of the post.
+Feel free to throw hordes of these at a a party who triggers an alarm while sneaking through a duergar fortress, and compare them with the Devil-Bred Duergar at the end of the post.

 ### Duergar Raid Leader